PlGGS/xva-doc/src/manual/manual.md

 Constants used for CEvntFeed.FeedStep

 - `kStepShow` | Shows the event aggregating by time
-- `kStepHide` | Withholds the even from the Symbol viewport
+- `kStepHide` | Withholds the event from the Symbol viewport
 - `kStepHalt` | Shows the previous event
 - `kStepNext` | Advances the step position